The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 INSERT /*+APPEND*/ INTO t_part SELECT * FROM (SELECT s0.c1 c1, s1.c1 c2, s2.c1 c3, s3.c1 c4, s4.c1 c5, s5.c1 c6, s0.c1 * 10 c7, s1.c1 * 10 c8, s2.c1 * 10 c9, s3.c1 * 10 c10 FROM t2 s0, t2 s1, t2 s2, t2 s3, t2 s4, t2 s5);

-In addition to increasing the parallelism, you can also consider collecting partition statistics and deriving global statistics from them to improve the efficiency of statistics collection.
-For example, in the same scenario, you can adjust the partition collection method without increasing the parallelism.
+For partitioned tables, you can also consider the partition derivation method to collect statistics.
+In this method, you collect partition statistics and derive global statistics based on the partition statistics to accelerate statistics collection.
+For example, in the same scenario, you can adjust the partition collection method without increasing the parallelism level.
 Here is an example:

 # Scenario where histograms are not collected